lucienl100/fractal-landscape-generator/README.md

 o.vertex = mul(UNITY_MATRIX_MVP, v.vertex);
 return o;
 ```
 Inside the fragment shader is where the colours of the terrain is set.
 It is based on two height values, the average height (which should be 0) and the maximum height.
 From these two values, two weighted values are calculated which are the snowheight and sandheight.
 These last two floats are used to choose where the final colours/gradients are.
 Above snowheight is all white while under it is brown which transitions to green.
-At sealevel which is a bit above the average height, green is above however below it fades to yellow sand.
+A sin wave is used to make the snowheight line not flat.
+At sealevel which is a bit above the average height, it is all green above and below it; fades to yellow sand.

 <img src="Images/heights.png"  width="500" >

 We decided to calculate the colours inside the fragment shader as it produced smoother gradients since it was done per pixel instead of per vertex and interpolated.
-Here is the fragment shader doing the terrain colours and using Phong Illumination.
+Here is the fragment shader doing the terrain colours and the Phong Illumination.

 ```
 float actualMaxHeight = _maxheight - _avgheight;